-Brandt Shwayder has over a decade of experience in the field of architecture, including over a decade with rowland+broughton.
+Brandt Shwayder has over a decade of experience in the field of architecture, including over 10 years with Rowland+Broughton.
 He has extensive computer modeling, rendering, and visualization skills, and an enthusiasm for design, detail and building science.
-After studying in Rome, Italy and completing his Master of Architecture degree at University of Colorado, Brandt started his professional career working in Baden, Switzerland, collaborating with his former professor Philippe Barman.
-Their work was featured in numerous publications and was exhibited in the 2004 Swiss Art Awards in Basel, Switzerland and the Pavillion de l’Arsenal in Paris, France.
+After studying in Rome, Italy, and completing his Master of Architecture degree at University of Colorado, Brandt started his professional career working in Baden, Switzerland, collaborating with his former professor Philippe Barman.
+Their work was featured in numerous publications and was exhibited in the 2004 Swiss Art Awards in Basel, Switzerland, and the Pavillion de l’Arsenal in Paris, France.
 This experience afforded Brandt the opportunity to design and model several high profile competition entries for architecture in Europe, including an art museum for Lausanne, Switzerland, and a landmark for Paris’ 2012 Olympic bid.

-Brandt is a Project Manager and Studio Leader in Rowland+Broughton’s Denver office.
+Brandt is a Project Manager in Rowland+Broughton’s Denver office.
 He achieved LEED Accredited Professional status in 2009 and has since designed several LEED registered projects seeking certification.
 He is working on a wide variety of architectural projects including single family residential, commercial and tenant improvement, and hospitality projects.

 / our team